7th – 12th Grade

 Rimon Noar and JLF meet Mondays 7:00 – 8:30pm

-In a nutshell, Rimon Noar (7th and 8th grades) and JLF (9th to 12th grades) are all about relationships.
+In a nutshell, Rimon Noar (7th and 8th grades) and JLF (Jewish Leadership Fellowship – 9th through 12th grades) are all about relationships.
 These programs are where 7th-12th grade teens come together to share and continue their connections to Temple Sholom, their Jewish touchpoints, and their friends.
 Rimon Noar and JLF are designed to meet teens where they are.
 These teen programs provide unique, innovative, and engaging opportunities.
 We want our teens to develop tangible life skills that will enable them to share their voices and passions as they continue to grow their individual and collective Jewish identity.

 Why Teens attend Rimon Noar and JLF…

 - Tikkun Olam – a commitment to make the world a better and more just place through social justice and social action.